The-Sundance-Kid/3D-isnt-Dead/Guide.md

 ![screenshot](Image_8.png)

-* Click on okay and navigate to where your file destination is if need by.
-(Normally by clicking okay the file window should pop-up.)
+* Click on OK and navigate to where your file destination is if need by.
+(Normally by clicking OK the file window should pop-up.)
 In that directory there will be a bunch of files.
 * Find that "_ENCODE_3D_LAUNCHER.cmd" and double click it.

 ![screenshot](Image_X.png)